November 27, 2019

 How is a Portable Tiltmeter Installed?

 Stiffer structures require fewer plates.
 To achieve large accuracy, more plates are required.
 Tilt plates are generally placed with one set of pegs oriented to the expected direction of rotation.
-Location of tilt plate shall be chosen such that they are easily accessible.
+The location of the tilt plate shall be chosen such that they are easily accessible.

 Orientation of horizontal tilt plates